parmentelat/jupyterlab-celltagsclasses/README.md

 ## What it does

+### CSS classes

 each cell has its widget (the DOM element) classes kept in sync in terms of the cell's tags;
 for example, adding tag `foobar` will result in the current cell having class `cell-tag-foobar` added

 specifically the DOM elements that are decorated have the `.jpCell` class set by jlab, like so, where we have set tag `celltagsclasses-test1`

 ![](media/screenshot.png)

+### metadata management helper functions

+it also exports utilities to manage a cell's metadata, specifically for
+* getting, setting or unsetting a key/value pair
+* adding, removing items in a list inside the metadata (e.g. tags)
+* cleaning the metadata for empty/useless items

+to that effect, see the `md_get` and similar functions

 ## Development